segunak/bsmp-charlotte/announcements.md

 ---
 layout: page
 nav_exclude: false
-nav_order: 2
+nav_order: 5
 title: Announcements
 description: A feed containing all of program announcements.
 ---

 # Announcements

-This page contains announcements for the 2024 Blacks at Microsoft (BAM) Summer Mentorship Program.
-Be sure to check back regularly as they'll be updates week-to-week.
+{: .note }
+> **The 2024 BAM Summer Mentorship Program has ended.
+This page remains accessible for historical reference purposes only.**

 {% assign announcements = site.announcements | reverse %}
 {% for announcement in announcements %}